RLGen/Deem/README.md

 </div>
 <br>

-🌊  LakeBench is a large-scale benchmark designed to test the mettle of *table discovery* methods on a much larger scale, providing a more comprehensive and realistic evaluation platform for the field, including *finance, retail, manufacturing, energy, media, and more.*
+🌊  Deem is a large-scale benchmark designed to test the mettle of *table discovery* methods on a much larger scale, providing a more comprehensive and realistic evaluation platform for the field, including *finance, retail, manufacturing, energy, media, and more.*

   Despite their paramount significance, existing benchmarks for evaluating and supporting *table discovery* processes have been limited in scale and diversity, often constrained by small dataset sizes.
 They are not sufficient to systematically evaluate the effectiveness, scalability, and efficiency of various solutions.

-  LakeBench consists of over 16 million real tables **–1,600X** larger than existing data lakes, from multiple sources, with an overall size larger than 1TB (**100X** larger).
-LakeBench contains both synthesized and real queries, in total more than 10 thousand queries –**10X** more than existing benchmarks, for join and union search respectively.
+  Deem consists of over 16 million real tables **–1,600X** larger than existing data lakes, from multiple sources, with an overall size larger than 1TB (**100X** larger).
+Deem contains both synthesized and real , in total more than 10 thousand  –**10X** more than existing benchmarks, for join and union search respectively.

-🙌  With LakeBench, we thoroughly evaluate the state-of-the-art *table discovery* approaches on our benchmark and present our experimental findings from diverse perspectives, which we believe can push the research of *table discovery*.
+🙌  With Deem, we thoroughly evaluate the state-of-the-art *table discovery* approaches on our benchmark and present our experimental findings from diverse perspectives, which we believe can push the research of *table discovery*.

 ## 📧 Folder Structure